apopjak/FullStack/4. Personal Blog FullStack/README.md

-# Personal Website
+# Simple Personal Blog

 Welcome to my personal website project!
 This single page which project was built solo.
 (CSS Styling is from external source).
+Frontend is made of HTML,CSS,THYMELEAF, Backend is Java 17 and SpringBoot.
+Project us utilizing thymeleaf templating which ensure that code is very short.
+Whole project is connected to mongoDB which runs on docker.

+#

 ![img.png](img.png)